 What are the fees involved with equity release?

-Fees vary massively from one company to the next but at Boon Brokers there is a client fee of £595 to arrange the equity release service.
-As shared by moneyadviceservice.org.uk arrangement fees can reach between £1,500 and £3,000, so Boon Brokers’ fee is in the lower end of the market.
+Fees vary massively from one company to the next but at Boon Brokers there is no client fee for the equity release service.
+As shared by moneyadviceservice.org.uk arrangement fees can reach between £1,500 and £3,000, and many brokers do not offer a free service like Boon Brokers do.

 As an example, Age Partnership charges 1.95% of the amount released, which on an amount of £100,000 would be £1,950.
 Working with a broker will generally give you access to more deals and there is quite a bit of work involved in finding deals through different lenders, so using a broker makes the process much easier and stress-free.
 You should also make sure that any company that you work with is a member of the Equity Release Council, for your protection.